 Mitzi Gaynor, at right above, in a sotto voce-hiss to Kay Kendall in Jack Cole‘s brilliant “Ladies in Waiting” dance sequence from LES GIRLS (MGM, 1957), delivers bad news.
-Kendall will soon be exposed as a chorus dancer to her fiancé and his proper family.
+Their friend, Angele (Taina Elg) will soon be exposed to her fiancé and his proper family as a tawdry chorus girl.
 The number, full of drama both comic and tragic, uses dance to extend the movie’s plot line and character arcs.

 Read more about Jack Cole’s choreography for the camera in “Ladies in Waiting” here.